bjornekelund/rbnskew/webserver/README.md

 scripts `rbnref.php`, `rbnhist.php`, and `rbnskew.php`.

 The three scripts are `updatewebdata`, `updaterefdata`, and `updatehistdata`.
 As written, they will run a Raspberry Pi under Raspbian.
+They are intended to be run in the folder above to avoid having local copies of `reference` and `rreference`.

 To execute them periodically, add them to the Pi's crontab.
 To run them hourly: